Bridging Knowledge Graphs to Generate Scene Graphs: Introduction

-In this paper, we shed light on the similarity of commonsense knowledge graphs and scene graphs, and present a new perspective that unifies those two concepts.
+More specifically, recent methods either use ad-hoc heuristics to integrate limited types of commonsense into the scene graph generation process~\cite{chen2019knowledge,zellers2018neural}, or fail to exploit the rich, graphical structure of commonsense knowledge~\cite{gu2019scene}.
+To devise a general framework for incorporating any type of graphical knowledge into the process of scene understanding, we take inspiration from early works on knowledge representation and applying structured grammars to computer vision problems~\cite{zhao2011image,pei2011parsing,tu2014joint}, and redefine those concepts in the light of the recent advances in graph-based deep learning.
 Simply put, we formulate both scene and commonsense graphs as knowledge graphs with entity and predicate nodes, and various types of edges.
-A scene graph node represents an image-specific entity or predicate \emph{instance}, while a commonsense graph node represents an entity or predicate \emph{class}, which is a general concept independent of the image.
-Similarly, a scene graph edge indicates the participation of an entity instance (\eg as a subject or object) in a predicate instance in a scene, while a commonsense edge states a general fact about the interaction of two concepts in the world.
+A scene graph node represents an entity or predicate \emph{instance} in a specific image, while a commonsense graph node represents an entity or predicate \emph{class}, which is a general concept independent of the image.
+Similarly, a scene graph edge indicates the participation of an entity instance (\textit{e.g.} as a subject or object) in a predicate instance in a scene, while a commonsense edge states a general fact about the interaction of two concepts in the world.
 Figure~\ref{fig:vg_example} shows an example scene graph and commonsense graph side by side.
-In the light of this unified perspective, we reformulate the problem of scene graph generation from entity and predicate classification into the problem of bridging the two graphs.

-More specifically, given an image, our proposed method initializes potential entity and predicate nodes, and then classifies each node by connecting it to its corresponding class node in the commonsense graph.
-This establishes a bridge between instance-level, visual knowledge and generic, commonsense knowledge.
-To incorporate the rich combination of visual and commonsense information in the SGG process, we propose a novel graphical neural network, that iteratively propagates messages between the scene and commonsense graphs as well as within each of them, while gradually refining the bridge in each iteration.
-This leads to a heterogeneous graph inference framework that successively infers edges and nodes, hereafter dubbed Graph Bridging Network (\textsc{GB-Net})
+Based on this unified perspective, we reformulate the problem of scene graph generation from entity and predicate classification into the novel problem of bridging those two graphs.
+More specifically, we propose a method that given an image, initializes potential entity and predicate nodes, and then classifies each node by connecting it to its corresponding class node in the commonsense graph, through an edge we call a \textit{bridge}.
+This establishes a connectivity between instance-level, visual knowledge and generic, commonsense knowledge.
+To incorporate the rich combination of visual and commonsense information in the SGG process, we propose a novel graphical neural network, that iteratively propagates messages between the scene and commonsense graphs, as well as within each of them, while gradually refining the bridge in each iteration.
+Our Graph Bridging Network, \textsc{GB-Net}, successively infers edges and nodes, allowing to simultaneously exploit and refine the rich, heterogeneous structure of the interconnected scene and commonsense graphs.